bulib/dataWebsite/manage/writing-a-dmp.md

 + Facilitate the reuse and sharing of your data
 + Ensure your data is backed up

 Data management will help prevent future headaches, like mistakenly deleting valuable research results, misplacing files, or having to redo the analysis of your data.
 When done properly, data management will keep your work organized and intelligible to others as well as your future self.
-This will make your work reproducible and give your data value after you have completed your project.
+This will make your work reproducible and increase your data's value after you have completed your project.

 ## Components of a DMP